arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 `pulp`, and `gulp`.
 It may be second-nature for someone familiar with JavaScript, but it can be intimidating to a Haskeller.

-The following sections try to explain the relationship between Node.js, npm, Bower, Pulp, Gulp, and Grunt.
+The following sections explain the relationship between Node.js, npm, Bower, Pulp, Gulp, and Grunt.

 I have created two example projects that you can use to play around with the following tools.
 One [project]() is using Node.js, npm, Bower, and Pulp, and